eove/orca/docs/hardware_tokens.md

 ```

 returns the PIN remaining counts.
-An example from a pristine Yubikey:
+An example from a pristine hardware token:
 ```
 PIN retry counter : 3 0 3
                     | | |